The Tormach 8L is a compact and entry-level professional CNC lathe from Tormach.

 It has four optically isolated inputs and four relay contact outputs to connect various devices and sensors.

 This kit costs around $270 on the official website.

 It has three RC filters to suppress electrical noise created by switching on and switching off machine contactors or any external devices connected to the equipment.

 You can buy it from the official website of Tormach for around $19.50.

 You’ll get the coolant kit as standard equipment with the Premium Package.

-But if you purchased the Deluxe kit or already have the stand from Tormach you need to get this stand coolant kit that costs $295.
+But if you purchased the Deluxe kit or already have the stand from Tormach you need to get this stand coolant kit that costs around $396

-If you do not have the stand you can use the desktop coolant kit from Tormach that costs around $275.
+If you do not have the stand you can use the desktop coolant kit from Tormach which costs around $275.

 Both these kits are excellent and come with a coolant pump, coolant tank, and the required pipes.

 You can use it for flood cooling.
 It is also chip tolerant meaning you can also use it to clear the area around the cutting tool.